-• Eligible Scrap is then used as an Inflow to an Aluminium Re-Melting/Refining process.
+Eligible Scrap is then used as an Inflow to an Aluminium Re-Melting/Refining process to another CoC Certified Entity.

 8.7 Consistency Between Input Percentage and Total Output

 The Entity's Material Accounting System shall ensure that the total Output of CoC Material and/or Eligible Scrap does not proportionally exceed the Input Percentage of CoC Material and/or Eligible Scrap over the Material Accounting Period.